atom-dao/Toy_Token/readme.md

 # Toy Token Contract

 Toy Token contract that utilizes [OpenZeppelin's ERC20, ERC20SnapShot, and Ownable](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20) for modern ERC20 token implementation.
 It defines `takeSnapshot`.
-Which can use to take snapshot of account balances for voting purpose.
+Which can use to take snapshot of account balances and totalSupply for voting purpose.

 ## Test
+`clone the repo`

 To run the test, run

 `forge test`